Evolutionary Retrofitting: Offline Mode Experiments

 \subsubsection{Results: AfterlearnER kills monsters in Doom}

-We get an improvement as shown in~\cref{arnoldtab}.
-In that table, the suffix 10 (resp.
+A clear improvement can be seen in~\cref{arnoldtab}.
+In that Table, the suffix 10 (resp.
 100) refers to dividing the scale by 10, \ie{} we use $\exp\left(0.1 r\right)$ (resp. $\exp\left(0.01 r\right)$) instead of $\exp\left(r\right)$.
-The suffix w20 means that we use $P=20$ parallel workers inside each of the $k$ runs (as opposed to a single worker: this reduces the computational cost, but also the number of available feedbacks when choosing a new candidate as shown in~\cref{bbo}): $k$ is still the total number of runs, .
+The suffix w20 means that we use $P=20$ parallel workers inside each of the $k$ internal runs, as opposed to a single worker: this reduces the wall-clock computational cost, but also the number of available feedbacks, as shown in~\cref{bbo} in Appendix B. Note that these experiments are run in preemptable mode on the cluster, allowing for interruptions, hence the uncontrolled number of internal runs $k$ in \cref{arnoldtab} (last column).
+We observe, nonetheless, positive results in almost all cases.

-Here we use a single black-box optimization method $o$ in $O$ for each experiment, but we repeat the experiment with distinct $o$ for comparing them.
-All these methods are available in \cite{nevergrad}. ``Optim'' means ``Optimistic''~ \cite{munos_bandits_2014-1}, Disc. refers to Discrete~\cite{nevergrad}, DiagonalCMA refers to~\cite{diagcma}, ``Recomb'' refers to recombinations, as in Holland~\cite{holland}. ``Port'' refers to Portfolio, which is the name used in~\cite{nevergrad} for the algorithm in~\cite{danglehre}. ``TBPSA'' refers to Test-Based Population Size Adaptation as in \cite{vasilfoga}.
-We use $k<50$ runs (see $k$ in the table) and pick up the one with the best validation loss, as in~\cref{mainalg}.
-The names of all methods are those in Nevergrad~\cite{nevergrad}.
+Here, we use a single black-box optimization method $o$ in $O$ for each experiment, but we repeat the experiment with distinct $o$ for the sake of comparisons.
+We refer to~\cref{tools} for more details about the different algorithms mentioned in \cref{arnoldtab}.